tier4/AWML/README.md

 ## Supported model

+- Supported models
   - :star: is recommended to use

 | Task              | Model                                         | Use for Autoware   |
 | ----------------- | --------------------------------------------- | ------------------ |